keygenqt/design-blog/README.md

 Theme 1 for application **Unite**
 ===================

-Working on **Unite** application that will make it possible to create blogs, news sites, sites with documentation, as easy as possible for people and companies.
+Working on **Unite** application that will make it possible to create blogs, news sites, sites with a documentation.

+Unite should work as simply as possible.
+Unite & KISS principle == you site.

 ![picture](data/preview3.png)